r3curs10n/heygen-pipecat/README.md

-# End to end working prototype of Pipecat + HeyGen
+# End to end working prototype of Daily + Pipecat + HeyGen

-Need to replace websocket audio transport with Daily's webrtc transport for use in real apps

 ## Setup
 Python 3.11 is required. pyenv can be used to manage python versions.